cplett/cplett.github.io/page/xtb/1-sp.md

 # Single-Point Calculations

 The most fundamental feature of **xtb** is computing electronic energies.
 This calculation is performed automatically every time an **xtb** run is initiated.
-However, you can explicitly request a single-point calculation using:
+You can explicitly request a single-point calculation using:

 ```bash
 xtb struc.xyz --sp